IzyPro/WatchDog.Echo/README.md

 ## Introduction

-WatchDog.Echo is a minimalistic C# package that helps to validate interoperability between services.
-This package aims at notifying developers or project owners when a particular service B is not reachable from a service A, or a list of services are not reachable from a service.
-It leverages on both/either gRPC and REST protocols to communicate between these services.
-Notifications can be sent to a slack, teams, discord channels, or as an email.
+WatchDog.Echo is a light-weight monitoring and observability tool that helps to validate interoperability between services by notifying developers or project owners when a particular service B is not reachable from a service A, or a list of services are not reachable from a service.
+It leverages both/either gRPC and REST protocols to send echos between these services and sends alert/notification via Email or to Slack, Microsoft Teams and Discord channels on the event that a particular service is not reachable, enabling developers/projects owners detect service downtime promptly.
 This package currently targets .Net Core 3.1 and .Net 6.

 ## General Features
 - Check interoperability between services
-- Notification to slack, discord and teams channel
+- Webhook Notification (Slack, Discord, Microsoft Teams etc)
-- Notification to email
+- Email Notification
-- Set echo ( service availablity check ) intervals
+- Customizable Echo and alert intervals
+- Protocol Options (REST or gRPC)

 ## Support
 - .NET Core 3.1 and newer